-The Career Development & Student Success center has complied these resources, tips and guides to help you with your job search success!
+The Career Development Center has complied these resources, tips and guides to help you with your job search success!

 Step 1: Assess Your Skills

 With a solid foundation of self-assessment, you will be able to develop materials that represent you well, clearly identify, understand, and describe your skills and accomplishments.
 The effectiveness of your resume e-mails and interviews make a difference.